finger563/cpswt-hil/README.md

 Most importantly: all interfaces need meaningful errors, esp. the querying interfaces.

+Finally, we must note that only asynchronous interactions (e.g. pub/sub, AMI) of the HiL can be exposed to the federation, since the federation only has the capability to interact in an asynchronous manner.
+This is mainly due to the fact that we are wrapping all messages and HiL interactions within HLA interactions, so that the federates getting data from and sending data to the HiL are merely sending/receiving interactions to/from the HiL gateway federate.

 ## HIL Service Design

 The HiL Service provides access to HiL devices which may otherwise be